 Nearly every JLI character was either killed, turned evil, or otherwise made tragic during Dan DiDio's administration of DC Comics.
 This earned him a lot of fan hate.

-It wasn't an intentional Take That mind you.
+The final Super Buddies series even made a Take That! to Identity Crisis by having a running gag in which Sue Dibny was believed to be pregnant.
+(She was killed in IC while apparently being pregnant) Although it wasn't an intentional Take That!.
 I Can't Believe It's Not the Justice League had been complete for a while but for whatever reason (most likely due to Ralph and Sue's roles in Identity Crisis) held off on publishing it before finally releasing it as an arc in the JLA Classified series.
 Originally the pregnancy jokes were just a Running Gag but after Identity Crisis became Harsher in Hindsight.

 The Super Buddies mini-series essentially opened with a Where Are They Now segment showing just how far most of the JLI members had fallen since their time on the League.
 For instance, Fire was reduced to operating a soft-core porn website, and L-Ron was now shown working at a burger joint.

 Guy Gardner will never ever live down getting knocked out by Batman in one punch.

 Also subverted with Booster Gold as he was already viewed as a bit of an incompetent glory hound before the series (and loved by readers for that very reason).
 As the exposure the series lead to Booster appearing in more series, his writers capitalized on the JLI's infamy by having Booster use his reputation to his advantage.

 Tear Jerker: The funeral issue for Mr. Miracle was this from beginning to end.